-To open the Unity Test Runner, open Unity and go to Window > Test Runner.
+To open the Unity Test Runner, open Unity and go to Window > General > Test Runner.
 If there are no tests in your Project, click the Create Test Script in current folder button to create a basic test script.
 This button is greyed out if adding a test script would result in a compilation error.
 The conditions for adding a test script are in the Editor folder, or any folders using Assembly Definition files that reference test assemblies (NUnit, Unity Test Runner, and user script assemblies).

 You can also create test scripts by navigating to AssetsAny media or data that can be used in your game or project.
 An asset may come from a file created outside of Unity, such as a 3D model, an audio file or an image.
 You can also create some asset types in Unity, such as an Animator Controller, an Audio Mixer or a Render Texture.
 More info